-Twitter finds its AI tends to crop out Black people, men from photos
+Twitter finds its AI tends to crop out black people, men from photos

 To counter the problem, Twitter recently started showing standard aspect ratio photos in full - without any crop - on its mobile apps and is trying to expand that effort.

-The researchers also assessed whether crops favored women's bodies over heads, reflecting what is known as the "male gaze," but found that does not appear to be the case.
+The researchers also assessed whether crops favoured women's bodies over heads, reflecting what is known as the "male gaze," but found that does not appear to be the case.

 The findings are another example of the disparate impact from artificial intelligence systems including demographic biases identified in facial recognition and text analysis, the paper said.

-Work by researchers at Microsoft Corp and the Massachusetts Institute of Technology in 2018 and a later U.S. government study found that facial analysis systems misidentify people of color more often than white people.
+Work by researchers at Microsoft Corp and the Massachusetts Institute of Technology in 2018 and a later US government study found that facial analysis systems misidentify people of colour more often than white people.

 Amazon Inc in 2018 scrapped an AI recruiting tool that showed bias against women.